Skip to main content

 Prevention and Oral Health Advice

-• Be Mindful of Hard Foods — Avoid chewing on particularly hard items such as ice cubes, hard boiled sweets, or popcorn kernels.
+Avoid chewing on particularly hard items such as ice cubes, hard boiled sweets, popcorn kernels, or olive stones.
+These can place sudden, intense force on teeth and may contribute to fractures over time.

-• Maintain Regular Dental Check-Ups — Routine examinations allow your dentist to identify potential areas of concern before they develop into more significant problems.
+Routine dental examinations allow your dentist to monitor the condition of your teeth and identify potential areas of concern before they develop into more significant problems.
+Early detection of weakened tooth structure or deteriorating restorations can be helpful.

 Frequently Asked Questions